My name is Jane Maycock, and I am interim team vicar in the Cartmel Peninsula with responsibility for Allithwaite and Flookburgh.

 Whether you are visiting or would like to come to join us I look forward to welcoming you.
-If you can’t find me around the local area I will probably be up a fell!
-I am originally from Kendal and moved to Allithwaite in the spring of 2016.

 At St. Mary’s we work very closely with the other churches in the team, especially St. John’s Church, Flookburgh, and with the other denominations in the area.
 We are part of Churches Together in Grange and area.